BradStell/Node-Https-Server/Server/README.md

 npm install mongoose

 ## Additional Info
-You need to make a 'data' directory in the root of your project folder to contain the database information.
+You need to make a 'data' directory in the root of your Server folder to contain the database information.
+This file is created for you.

 Run the following command from a terminal windows 'mongod --dbpath <path to data folder>' to connect
 mongodb to your project.
+(This is done for you in start.bat)